 Too many cubicles, too few homes spur incentives to convert offices to housing

-Malek Hajar, senior project manager at the Vanbarton Group, shows a bathroom inside a model apartment while touring a New York City high-rise undergoing conversion from commercial to residential apartments in April 2023.
-States are stepping in with tax breaks and zoning changes to help cities and suburbs replace vacant office space with much-needed housing.
-(Bebeto Matthews/The Associated Press)
+Malek Hajar, senior project manager at the Vanbarton Group, shows a bathroom inside a model apartment while touring a high rise undergoing conversion from commercial to residential apartments, Tuesday, April 11, 2023, in New York.
+A growing number of developers are considering converting empty office towers into housing as part of an effort to revive struggling downtown business districts that emptied out during the pandemic.
+(Bebeto Matthews/AP Photo)

 HERNDON, Va. — Juan Ramirez, watching his dog play in Chandon Park here in suburban Virginia on a Saturday morning, tries to imagine the massive office buildings next to the park becoming apartments and townhouses.